josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ^#^^#^^#^ Two-way tables

-We will cover two-way tables (also known as "crosstabs") later in [univariate analysis](univariate-analysis.html#chi-sq-tests), but there is a pecularity to `tab` related to it.
+We will cover two-way tables (also known as "crosstabs") later in [univariate analysis](univariate-analysis.html#chi-sq-tests), but there is a peculiarity to `tab` related to it.
 If you pass two variables to `tab`, it creates the crosstab:

 ~~~~
 <<dd_do>>